 Sausage and Lentil Soup

-This tasty Sausage and Lentil Soup has roasted red pepper, and I love how spicy Italian Sausage adds flavor to this soup!
-And this recipe doesn’t use many lentils so it’s lower in carbs than you might think!
+This tasty Sausage and Lentil Soup also has roasted red pepper, and I love how spicy Italian Sausage adds flavor to this easy-to-make soup!
+And this recipe uses a lot of sausage and not many lentils, so it’s surprisingly low in net carbs!

-PIN Sausage and Lentil Soup to try it later!
+PIN the Sausage and Lentil Soup to try it later!

 What ingredients do you need for this recipe?